MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 );
 ```

-### Create an item
+### Create an entity

-The easiest way to create a new item in a table is to create a class that implements the `ITableEntity` interface.
+The easiest way to create a new entity in a table is to create a class that implements the `ITableEntity` interface.
 You can then add your own properties to the class to populate columns of data in that table row.

 ```csharp
 public record Product : ITableEntity